Shantaramg/ResumeShantaram/Shantaram_Ghotgalkar_Resume.md

 **Lead Engineer – ADAS L2+ Testing & Data Management**
 *Dec 2020 – Present · Gelsenkirchen, Germany*

-- Led a cross-functional team delivering end-to-end test automation: from data collection and conversion, to open loop resimulation, KPI calculation, reporting, and root cause analysis.
+- Led a cross-functional team delivering end-to-end test automation: from data collection and conversion, to open-loop resimulation, KPI calculation, reporting, and root cause analysis.
 - Designed and deployed cloud-native data pipelines using Python, Docker, Kubernetes (OpenShift), and Azure.
 - Orchestrated complex workflows using Airflow and Flyte with large-scale HDF5 datasets.
-- Defined data interfaces for key microservices data_conversion, Open loop Resimulation, KPI Calculation and Aggregation).
+- Defined data interfaces for key microservices data_conversion, Open-Loop Resimulation, KPI Calculation and Aggregation).
-- Collaborated on a Kafka and GraphQL-based platform; piloted integration in customer projects.
+- Collaborated on a Kafka and GraphQL-based microservices architecture; piloted the solution in customer projects.
 - Built dashboards and analytics using Kibana, Apache Superset, and custom Python based Panel apps.
 - Evaluated GoogleCloudPlatform (GCP) and MongoDB.
+- Improved Object matching algorithms to match source objects and reference objects for different sensors like Camera, Fusion etc.
+- Created many custom python scripts to interface different in-house tools that eased the data analysis work for non-coders.
+- Developed tools to query OpenStreetMap for labeling to evaluate an ADAS function.
 - Supported field testing and analysis for an Autonomous Parking project in Shanghai.
-- Created tooling to query Open street map data for labeling to evaluate an ADAS function.
 - Created a tool with IPGCarmaker to convert real world labeled data into synthetic carmaker scenarios for simulation.
-- Created many custom python scripts to interface different in-house tools that eased the data analysis work for non-coders.
-- Improved Object matching algorithms to match source objects and reference objects for different sensors like Camera, Fusion etc.

 ---